Florencesoft™ DiffEngineX™ Compare Excel Spreadsheets

 Check for duplicates (Excel 2007 and above): Create a copy of your workbook or sheet, use Excel's Remove Duplicates functionality under the Data tab and then save the recent changes.
 When DiffEngineX is used to compare the copy to the original, the duplicates will be highlighted.
 Make sure to turn on DiffEngineX's Align Rows.

-Operating System: Microsoft® Windows® 2000, Windows XP, Windows Vista, Windows 7 or Windows 8
+Operating System: Microsoft® Windows® 7, Windows 8, Windows 10 or Windows 11

 Summary: Compare Microsoft Excel workbooks xlsx xlsm & individual worksheets with DiffEngineX software tool.
 Find spreadsheet differences fast.
 Row alignment.
 Uses include source / version control.